-- Fertility awareness methods do not protect against STIs. - There are many days when you need to avoid sexual intercourse or use a barrier method like a condom. - These methods are not as effective as other forms of contraception. - You must monitor your cycle and if your periods are not regular, these methods can be tricky to use. - These methods require cooperation and education of both partners.
+- Fertility awareness methods do not protect against STIs. - There are many days when you need to avoid sexual intercourse or use a barrier method like a condom. - These methods are not as effective as other forms of contraception. - You must monitor your cycle and if your periods are not regular, these methods are much less effective at preventing pregnancy. - These methods require education and cooperation from all partners.
 It takes a lot of practice to use them well.